 Assign the volume of a metric to the Z axis to control the sizes of the bubbles.

 The attributes of customer events, particularly aggregates, can change over time and cause customers to move from one segment to another.
 The

 From -> To table feature displays these movements.

 Your segments' start and end date will be taken as the baseline period.
 Bloomreach Engagement will calculate the number of customers in the previous period of these segments and will predict the trend for the next period.
 Every time you edit the movement, for instance by changing the start and end date, the segmentation will just be recalculated using the current definition.

 Movements require event-based conditions.
 Therefore, the movement feature for segmentation with customer properties will not work.

 This feature allows you to clone segmentations to other projects you have access to.
-Read more about Cloneable Data Mapping in our Data Manager article.
+Learn more about Cloneable Data Mapping.

 Updated about 1 month ago